vinnywiz/Peer-to-Peer-Lending/README.md

 # 4. Results and Discussion
 ### Dummy Classifier
 As we stated earlier, the dummy classifier was just to have a baseline to compare our model with.
 When loans are predicted to be bad, they are wrong 86% of the time.
 Of all the actual bad loans, this model identified 50% of them.
-We observed an F1-score of 63% for bad loans.
+We observed an F1-score of 22% for bad loans.

 <div align="center">
 <img src="results/output/dummy_smote_classification_report.png" alt="drawing" width="600" height="500"/>
 </div>

 ### Logistic regression
-Of all the true bad loans, the logistic regression model identified 68% of them, and when the loans are predicted to be bad, they are bad 92% of the time.
-By comparing with our baseline model, we saw an improvement in the model performance.
-An F1-score of 78% was observed for bad loans.
+Of all the true bad loans, the logistic regression model identified 63% of them, and when the loans are predicted to be bad, they are bad 24% of the time.
+By comparing with our baseline model, we saw a slight improvement in the model performance.
+An F1-score of 35% was observed for bad loans.
 The model had an accuracy of 68%.

 <div align="center">
 <img src="results/output/Logistic_smote_classification_report.png" alt="drawing" width="650" height="500"/>
 </div>

 ### Random Forest
-Our Random Forest model identified almost 70% of true bad-loans with a 92% precision.
+Our Random Forest model identified almost 61% of true bad-loans with a 24% precision.
 There wasn't much improvement in the model accuracy (68%).
-We did observe a slight improvement in the F1-score (79%).
+We also didn't observe an improvement in the F1-score (79%).
 The Random Forest model seems to be the best performing model so far.

 <div align="center">
 <img src="results/output/RandomForest_smote_classification_report.png" alt="drawing" width="650" height="500"/>
 </div>

 ### XGBoost Classifier
 The XGBoost model reported an accuracy of 70% (best performing model out of the lot).
-Of all the true bad-loans this model identified 72% of them and when the loans are predicted to be bad they are bad 92% of the time.
-The harmonic-mean of the Precision and Recall was 80% of bad-loans.
+Of all the true bad-loans this model identified 62% of them and when the loans are predicted to be bad they are bad 26% of the time.
+The harmonic-mean of the Precision and Recall was 36% of bad-loans.
 We therefore concluded that the XGBoost is our best performing model to do a model explainability.

 <div align="center">
 <img src="results/output/XGBoost_smote_classification_report.png" alt="drawing" width="650" height="500"/>